nus-cs2030s/2324-s2/docs/32-lazy.md

 # Unit 32: Lazy Evaluation

+!!! abstract "Learning Objectives"

     After this unit, students should understand:

     - what is lazy evaluation and how lambda expression allows us to delay the execution of a computation
     - how memoization and the `Lazy<T>` abstraction allows us to evaluate an expression exactly once.

 ## Lambda as Delayed Data